How to Promote Your Blog on Social Media

 Users won’t want to dig around to find your content or an obscurely-hidden link to your blog.
 Make it easy for them to locate you by putting a link to your site on all of your social media channels.
 Make it visible and easy to navigate.
 When your social media content engages them, they’ll want more — so make it simple for them to connect with you and access your blog or website.
 Also, try to keep your handles consistent across your platforms.
 That will make it easier for audiences to find you — and easier for you to build a cohesive and recognizable brand.
 (Yes, even blogs have brands!)

 Make it One-of-a-Kind

 Even though most social media channels have the same basic underpinnings (sharing content, connecting with others, etc.), that is really the only tie that binds them.
-Each platform structure is unique and they each operate on different models.
+Each platform structure is unique, and they each operate on different models.

 That being said, the way you promote your blog or website on social media cannot be one-size-fits-all.
-The marketing of your blog on Instagram will likely not work on Facebook, and what works on Twitter will definitely not work on Pinterest.
+For example, the marketing of your blog on Instagram will likely not work on Facebook, and what works on Twitter will definitely not work on Pinterest.
 You get the idea.
 Plus, social content just CTRL+C-ed onto each platform is not only lazy, but it could be off-putting to audiences — this repeat approach can appear spammy.
 You definitely don’t want that.

 Stick to a Schedule

-With everything you have to do to keeping your website up and running (we know the to-do list is never-ending), you’ll need a way to stay organized — and keep yourself sane — as you promote your blog on social media.
+With everything you have to do to keep your website up and running (we know the to-do list is never-ending), you’ll need a way to stay organized — and keep yourself sane — as you promote your blog on social media.
 After you’ve planned out tailored content for each channel, schedule your posts so you can set them and go.
 Programs like Hootsuite or CoSchedule work excellently for this multi-channel scheduling.